fdzgallen/MemPhaseFlow/README.md

 # MemPhaseFlow: Membrane Phase-field Flow in 2D

  > Please cite as: Gallen, A. F., Castro, M., & Hernandez-Machado, A. (2021).
-Red Blood Cells in low Reynolds number flow: a vorticity-basedcharacterization of shapes in two dimensions.
+Red Blood Cells in low Reynolds number flow: a vorticity-based characterization of shapes in two dimensions.
 Soft Matter.

  > https://doi.org/10.1039/D1SM00559F